Co-Operative Education

 Thank-you to Our Co-op Partners

-DMCI would like to take this opportunity to thank all of our partners present and past.
+DMCI would like to take this opportunity to thank all of our partners past and present.
 Our students are always excited to start their work placements and contribute to their community.

 • Abu Huraira